From horror movies to indie darlings and Netflix’s productions – this is the summary of the worst films of 2018.

 - Siberia – for making sure that Keanu Reeves’ continuity of crap movies isn’t jeopardized.

-- Dollhouse: The Eradication of Female Subjectivity from American Popular Culture – for the worst title, worst puppets, worst everything (but it’s too indie to include it in the official list).
+- Dollhouse: The Eradication of Female Subjectivity from American Popular Culture – for the worst title, worst puppets, worst everything (but it’s too indie to include it in the official list; it would surely top it though).

 - Gotti – for John Travolta.